bdevorem/WebPortfolio-Hugo/content/projects/aigame4/index.md

 Below you <s>will</s> should see an editor followed by a blue canvas with a weird centipede thing.
 Do not fear, for that is not a centipede, but is instead a six-wheel-drive robot.
-It has three structure pieces running down the middle, and three wheels on each side, two on each structure piece.
+It has a very blocky appearance, as it is made up of blocks.
+It is made up of 9 blocks, to be more precise: it has three structure pieces running down the middle, and three wheels on each side, two on each structure piece.

 The robot forms a bit of a tree, with the center structure piece as the root, two wheels and two structure pieces as children, and two wheels as children of each of the structure pieces.
+This tree-like structure is why I chose a LISP for the language used to program the robots.
 For simplicity at the moment, however, I have the robot represented as a list, with each piece getting an ID starting with the root at 1.